GreenMeteor/firewall/README.md

 - [ ] Add support for country-based blocking.
 - [ ] Implement email and notifications for blocked attempts.
 - [ ] Enhance UI for easier rule management.

----
-💡 *This core module is currently under active development.
-Features and functionality may change as improvements are made.*